Sparronator9999/YAMDCC/README.md

 however.

-4: Not supported by laptops without a keyboard backlight (obviously), or by most newer laptops with RGB keyboard backlights.
+4: Not supported by laptops without a keyboard backlight (obviously), or by any laptop with an RGB keyboard backlight.

 5: YAMDCC only supports monitoring the CPU/GPU temperatures and fan speeds via EC.